Defective verb: Latin

 The verbs inquit and ait, both meaning "said", cannot be conjugated through all forms.
 Both verbs lack numerous inflected forms, with entire tenses and voices missing altogether.

 Malayic

 Many Malayic languages, including Malay and Indonesian, have many defective verbs.
-Defective verbs in the related Besemah language (South Barisan Malay), for example, has been explained by McDonnell (2016).
+Defective verbs in the related Besemah language (South Barisan Malay), for example, have been explained by McDonnell (2016).
 He is not directly using the term "defective verb", but instead "verb root productivity".